v2south/BinBayes/README.md

-## Example 2 - Single Factor Design
+## Example 2 - Single-Factor Design

 For this example, we were investigating the influence of a semantic context on the identification of printed words shown either under clear (high contrast) or degraded (low contrast) conditions.
 The semantic context consisted of a prime word presented in advance of the target item.
 On critical trials, the target item was a word and on other trials the target was a nonword.
 The task was to classify the target on each trial as a word or a nonword (this is called a "lexical decision" task).
 Our interest is confined to trials with word targets.
 The prime word was either semantically related or unrelated to the target word (e.g., granite-STONE vs. attack-FLOWER), and the target word was presented either in clear or degraded form.
 Combining these two factors produced four conditions (related-clear, unrelated-clear, related-degraded, unrelated-degraded).
 For the current analysis, accuracy of response was the dependent measure.
 The dataset for this example can be downloaded from [here](https://github.com/v2south/BinBayes/blob/master/dataset/Prime3_Bayesian.txt) and it has: